ringwormGO-organization/Termi/README.md

 3. Build `Termi-Main` project and run executable

 ### Build & Run - Other platforms
+- Just run `compile_all.sh` (it won't compile test Rust command) script from `Termi-Other` folder or follow steps below:
 1. Compile `Termi-Commands` project by running `cmake . && make`
 2. Compile `Termi-GUI` project by running `cmake . && make`
 3. Copy `libTermi-GUI.so` and `libTermi-Commands.so` files into `Termi-Main` project.
 4. Compile `Termi-Main` project by running ```cmake . && make && ./Termi-OpenGL```.
 If you can't compile project check [this video](hhttps://www.youtube.com/watch?v=CIbJ5Iw0yAs), check description of video just in case there is something important!

-### For those who want more
+### For those who want know more
-1. You can compile `rtest` Rust project by `cargo build` (and then copy .dll or .so file to folder/directory where are other .dll or .so files) if you want to have `yes` command mainly written in Rust
+1. You can compile `rtest` Rust project by `cargo build` (and then copy .dll or .so file in folder/directory where are other .dll or .so files) if you want to have `yes` command mainly written in Rust

 ## Known issues
 - OpenGL might now open when reading from .txt file, remove `render->Settings(1, 0)` and `render->Settings(2, 0)` to size which you want.
 - Dear ImGui might cause segmentation fault on BSD based operating systems **(we are fixing this currently)**.
-- Running `Termi-Main` can result: `libTermi-GUI.so: cannot open shared object file: No such file or directory`, run `Termi-Main` with this command: `LD_LIBRARY_PATH=. ./Termi-Main`
+- Running `Termi-Main` can result: `libTermi-GUI.so: cannot open shared object file: No such file or directory` error; run `Termi-Main` with this command: `LD_LIBRARY_PATH=. ./Termi-Main`

 ## Development pictures (pictures may be late)
 ![image](https://user-images.githubusercontent.com/83548580/191842065-6c5fdfec-cd70-49f5-8268-4f7b255796dc.png)